 A speech sound disorder is an umbrella term used to describe any difficulty with speech sounds.

-If you’re concerned your child may have one, the next step is to take your child to be evaluated by a speech therapist.
+If you’re concerned you or your child may have speech sound disorder, the next step is to see a speech language pathologist to be evaluated for a speech sound disorder.

-Then, their therapist will create a custom program designed to help your child improve.
+Your therapist will create a custom program designed to help you or your child improve.

-If you’re wondering “are there good options for speech therapy for children near me?,” Washington DC has some great options to consider.
+If you’re wondering “are there good options for speech therapist for children?”

-We humbly suggest our Washington speech therapy clinic, District Speech.
+We humbly suggest our Washington DC speech therapy clinic, District Speech and Language Therapy.

 But first, let’s take a closer look at speech sound disorders.